My personal user manual

 Why bother to write a personal user manual?

-Ever wondered why some folks respond differently to the other?
+Ever wondered why some folks respond differently to others?
 I do.
 Ever wondered what is and what is not acceptable?
+Ever felt it’s harder to grasp the working culture?

 Paweł Kapała’s Personal User Manual

-Below you can find my Personal User Manual
+Below you can find my Personal User Manual.

 What is my work style?